nitschkematthew/nitschkematthew/content/post/spur-and-groove.md

   )
 ```

 Next we do some filtering, again using dplyr.
-Without this step we would have a ridgeline for every row (equal to the image height) of pixels in the original image. hw_df$rows is the column that contains the row coordinates, so we filter the rows in sequence from 0 to 421, which is the image height, and keep only 1 row in 8.
+Without this step we would have a ridgeline for every row (equal to the image height) of pixels in the original image. `hw_df$rows` is the column vector that contains the row coordinates, so we filter the rows in sequence from 0 to 421, which is the image height, and keep only 1 row in 8.
 You can play around with this step until you get the look you are after.

-Here we also traverse the rows by grouping by rows, splitting the dataframe to contain individual rows, and use zoo rollmean() to smooth out the pixel colour data.
+Here we also traverse the rows by grouping by rows, splitting the dataframe to contain individual rows, and use zoo `rollmean()` to smooth out the pixel colour data.

 ```
 hw_df <- hw_df %>%